 ITIL defines a change as “the addition, modification, or removal of anything that could have a direct or indirect effect on services.”
 This is a broad definition and covers just about everything we do in IT.

 Next, we need to identify the activities we do in IT to deliver and support services, and see if they match that definition.
 If they do, we must decide if we want to apply full ITSM control and tracking to that activity.
-This includes identifying Configuration Items, applying Incident and Problem Management, and using other ITSM practices as appropriate.
+This includes identifying Configuration Items, applying Incident and Problem Management, and so on, through all our established ITSM practices.

 Once activities that constitute changes are identified, they can be categorized as Standard, Normal, or Emergency Changes.
 This helps determine the degree of Change Enablement control needed for each activity: